Markussoft/iot-office-occupancy-counter/README.md

 This project was programmed in Arduino and to get you started you will need to set up the environment.

-##### 1. Install drivers
+### 1. Install drivers and Arudino IDE

- + Connect the Heltec board to your computer using a USB to micro USB cable
+ + Connect the Heltec board to your computer using a USB-C cable
- + Download drivers and install preferred version from https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip

-##### 3. Install IDE on computer

- + For this project I ended up using Thonny for development which is lightweight IDE for microcontrollers but I would suggest you try using either VS Code or Atom with the PyMakr plugin installed.
-I had some stability issues uploading new code when I used VS Code with PyMakr but it's definitely a more modern setup.
-You can download Thonny from here: https://thonny.org/

-##### 4. Verify your installation

- + Open Thonny and hit the stop/restart button.
-You should se the following statement when the device boots up
- > Pycom MicroPython 1.20.2.r4 [v1.20.1.r2-392-g172cf5d0-dirty] on 2021-01-19; Heltec Wireless Stick with ESP32
+ + The Heltec docs were a very good help https://docs.heltec.org/en/node/esp32/quick_start.html

 ### Putting everything together